-To calculate the dollar amount required to satisfy the collateral requirement, divide the collateral requirement by the valuation percentage shown above.
+^{}To calculate the dollar amount required to satisfy the collateral requirement, divide the collateral requirement by the valuation percentage shown above.

 Τ. Conformance with Dodd-Frank Act.
-It is the intent of HRSD to conform to the requirements relating to legislation and regulations for over-the-counter derivatives transactions under Title VII of the Dodd-Frank Wall Street Transparency and Accountability Act of 2010, as amended from time to time, and the regulations promulgated thereunder (herein collectively referred to as Dodd-Frank).
-It is the policy of HRSD that (i) each swap advisor engaged or to be engaged by HRSD will function as the designated qualified investment representative of HRSD (Designated Qualified Independent Representative or QIR); (ii) each swap advisor agrees to meet and meets the requirements specified in the Commodity Futures Trading Commission Regulation 23.450(b)(1) or any successor regulation thereto (hereinafter referred to as the QIR Regulation); (iii) each swap advisor provide a written certification to HRSD to the effect that such swap advisor agrees to meet and meets the requirements specified in the QIR Regulation; (iv) HRSD monitor the performance of each swap advisor consistent with the requirements specified in the QIR regulation; (v) HRSD exercise independent judgment in consultation with its swap advisor in evaluating all recommendations, if any presented by any counterparty with respect to transactions authorized pursuant to this Financial Policy; (vi) HRSD rely on the advice of its swap advisor with respect to transactions authorized pursuant to this Financial Policy and not rely on recommendations, if any, presented by any counterparty with respect to transactions authorized pursuant to this Financial Policy; (vii) HRSD comply with all recordkeeping reporting and certification requirements for end-users as applicable under the Commodity Exchange Act.
+It is the intent of HRSD to conform to the requirements relating to legislation and regulations for over-thecounter derivatives transactions under Title VII of the Dodd-Frank Wall Street Transparency and Accountability Act of 2010, as amended from time to time, and the regulations promulgated thereunder (herein collectively referred to as Dodd-Frank).
+It is the policy of HRSD that (i)

+Adopted: May 26, 2009 | Commission Revision: October 22, 2024 | Page 33 of 62 each swap advisor engaged or to be engaged by HRSD will function as the designated qualified investment representative of HRSD (Designated Qualified Independent Representative or QIR); (ii) each swap advisor agree to meet and meets the requirements specified in the Commodity Futures Trading Commission Regulation 23.450(b)(1) or any successor regulation thereto (hereinafter referred to as the QIR Regulation); (iii) each swap advisor provide a written certification to HRSD to the effect that such swap advisor agrees to meet and meets the requirements specified in the QIR Regulation; (iv) HRSD monitor the performance of each swap advisor consistent with the requirements specified in the QIR regulation; (v) HRSD exercise independent judgment in consultation with its swap advisor in evaluating all recommendations, if any presented by any counterparty with respect to transactions authorized pursuant to this Financial Policy; (vi) HRSD rely on the advice of its swap advisor with respect to transactions authorized pursuant to this Financial Policy and not rely on recommendations, if any, presented by any counterparty with respect to transactions authorized pursuant to this Financial Policy; and (vii) HRSD comply with all recordkeeping reporting and certification requirements for end-users as applicable under the Commodity Exchange Act.